 Emergency Generation Transition Switch Load Transfer (PDF): This describes the requirements for a switch that allows for uninterrupted power while transferring load from emergency generation back to Con Edison supply, through a brief “make-before-break” transition switch.

-Definitions of Electric Service and Billing for Local Generation Customers
+Definitions of Electric and Gas Service and Billing for Local Generation Customers

-Tariff for Net Metered Customers only: Rider R: The rules and rates for customers with local generation who qualify for private solar credits.
+Tariff for Net Metered Customers only: Rider R, page 70: The rules and rates for customers with local generation who qualify for private solar credits.

-Tariff for all other customers using local generation to sell electricity: The rules if you sell power to Con Edison but do not qualify for private solar credits.
+Tariff for all other customers using local generation to sell electricity, SC-11, page 83: The rules if you sell power to Con Edison but do not qualify for private solar credits.
 This service is called “buy back” because Con Edison purchases your energy.

-Tariff for emergency export program: The rules for emergency export to the company's distribution system.
+Tariff for emergency export program, General Rule 8, page 78: The rules for emergency export to the company's distribution system.
 This category applies only if your generation is connected at the high-tension level, and is limited to generation in excess of your load.

-Tariff for all customers using local generation to support their own load: Standby Service: The rules if you use local generation strictly to support some or all of your own load, and do not sell any to Con Edison.
+Tariff for all customers using local generation to support their own load: Standby Service, page 154: The rules if you use local generation strictly to support some or all of your own load, and do not sell any to Con Edison.
 This service is called “standby” because Con Edison must be prepared to support all of your load in the event that local generation is not available.

-Steam tariff (SC-4): For customers who install combined heat and power local generation in Con Edison’s steam service territory and use Con-Edison-supplied steam for backup or supplemental use.
+Steam tariff SC-4, page 24: For customers who install combined heat and power local generation in Con Edison’s steam service territory and use Con-Edison-supplied steam for backup or supplemental use.

 Offset Tariff FAQ